mroth/phoenix-showdown/README.md

   performance, quite possibly more than platform.
 Think about your own use case and pick a strategy accordingly.

-  - That said, the default performance of Phoenix/Elixir is quite impressive, especially for such young projects (neither is even at a `1.0` release yet).
-  Given that Elixir is also one of the most conceptually enjoyable languages that I've personally coded with in years, I'm pretty bullish about the future.
+  - The default performance of Phoenix/Elixir is quite impressive, especially for such young projects (neither is even at a `1.0` release yet).
+Given that Elixir is also one of the most conceptually enjoyable languages that I've personally coded with in years, I'm pretty bullish about their future.

-  - Don't write off Ruby entirely.
-The original benchmark Rails example was not a good comparison.
-The performance benefits of Elixir/BEAM as an environment are dramatic, but not quite as dramatic when compared against an appropriately comparable Ruby framework such as Sinatra.

-  - The "just add magic!" conception of NodeJS speed seems to be quite overstated.
-In this particular use case, Ruby/Sinatra performed very competitively to NodeJS/Express when configured similarly.

-  - Speaking of NodeJS, the single-process version of the Express app was the clear worst performer (it was actually very consistent, but that consistency was in higher latency).
-I suspect what this highlights is not any deficiency in the framework itself, but merely a single CPU core not being able to keep up with the same load as 4 CPU cores (fancy that!).
-If you use NodeJS in production on multi-core boxes, you should probably be using cluster workers.
+  - Looking at the NodeJS/Express performance, it's clear that if you use NodeJS in production on multi-core boxes, you should probably be using cluster workers (but do your own research, they won't be appropriate for every situation.)

+  - Sinatra is pretty awesome to begin with.
+The similarity in writing the code for all these frameworks was pretty astonishing (check out how similar they all are!), and it shows how influential the modular approach taken by Sinatra has been in inspiring other frameworks.
+If you are a Ruby user currently using Rails, check out Sinatra for a more bottom-up approach and compare.

 Finally, really, please never focus on contrived benchmarks as a way to pick the best environment for your project.
 Think about your use case, but also optimize